-As The National History Bee and Bowl continue to grow, we are always seeking talented and motivated people to help us grow and oversee our competitions.
-If you are interested in helping us out in any of the following capacities, please contact us at email@example.com unless otherwise noted.
+As International Academic Competitions and the National History Bee and Bowl continue to grow, we are always seeking talented and motivated people to help us grow and oversee our competitions.
+If you are interested in helping us out in any of the following capacities, please contact us at firstname.lastname@example.org unless otherwise noted.
 Thanks!

-Reader at National Championships – We are likewise always interested in finding readers for our high school National Championships and our Elementary and Middle School National Championships.
+Reader at National Championships – We are likewise always interested in finding readers for our high school National Championships and our Middle and Elementary School National Championships.
 It is helpful, though not always necessary, to have prior experience in reading at regional events before staffing Nationals.
 Varsity and Junior Varsity Nationals staff members typically have their travel covered in full (at least up to $300) to our National Championships in Washington, DC & Arlington, VA.
-If you are a full time college or graduate students are able to reach the Nationals site for under $200, you are allowed to keep the balance in cash.
+If you are able to reach the Nationals site for under $200, you are allowed to keep the balance in cash.
 Nationals staff members also receive free hotel rooms and a food allowance while helping us out.
 Middle School and Elementary School Nationals staff members are also sought, and are also reimbursed on a case by case basis.

 Please contact us at firstname.lastname@example.org if you are interested in staffing any of our National Championships.